Share This Article:

 Capturing and restraining animals

-From time to time, you may need to help other zoo personnel to capture and restrain animals at the zoo for health care checks of the animal or for the maintenance of enclosures or the relocation of an animal.
-In some zoos, you may even be required to capture and restrain animals in the wild including those threatened by extinction through natural attrition or human activity, and those that require treatment and rehabilitation.
+From time to time, you may need to help other zoo personnel capture and restrain animals for animal health care checkups, maintain enclosures, or relocate an animal.
+In some zoos, you may even be required to capture and restrain animals in the wild, including those threatened by extinction through natural attrition or human activity and those that require treatment and rehabilitation.

 Important steps to becoming a Zookeeper